Kat-lc/tsed/docs/configuration.md

 - `logger.ignoreUrlPatterns` (`String` or `RegExp`): List of patterns to ignore logged request according to the `request.url`.

 ::: warning
 It is recommended to disable logRequest in production.
-Logger have a cost on the performance.
+Logger has a cost on the performance.
 :::

 ### Request logger

-For each Express.Request, a logger will be attached and can be used like here:
+For each Express.Request, a logger will be attached and can be used as shown here:

 ```typescript
 import {Controller, Context, Get, RequestLogger} from "@tsed/common";